OpenG7/.github/profile/README.md

 ### 📜 License

-Apache-2.0 — see LICENSE file.
+MIT — see LICENSE file.

 ---
 <a id="francais"></a>